-Article 8

-The comprehensive examination
+Article 8 The comprehensive examination

-The doctoral comprehensive examination shall be taken publicly before the Comprehensive Examination Board.
+- 1. The doctoral comprehensive examination shall be taken publicly before the Comprehensive Examination Board.
 The Comprehensive Examination Board shall have at least three and not more than four members.
 It shall be ensured that at least one of its members is not in employment with Eötvös Loránd University.
-The Chair of the Comprehensive Examination Board may solely be a university professor, a Professor Emeritus, or a habilitated professor, or research scientist holding the title of DSc ("Doctor of Sciences of the Hungarian Academy of Sciences").
+The Chair of the Comprehensive Examination Board may solely be a university professor, a Professor Emeritus, or a habilitated professor.
 All members of the Board shall solely be persons holding a scientific degree.
-The supervisor of the doctoral candidate to take the examination shall not be a member of the board.

-The comprehensive exam is divided into two main sections: in the first part, the theoretical and methodological preparedness of the doctoral student is assessed ("theoretical part") and, in the second part, the doctoral student demonstrates his or her scientific progress ("thesis part").
+The supervisor of the doctoral candidate to take the examination shall not be a member of the board. - 2.
+The comprehensive exam is divided into two main sections: in the first part, the theoretical and methodological preparedness of the doctoral student is assessed ("theoretical part") and, in the second part, the doctoral student demonstrates his or her scientific progress ("thesis part"). - 3.
 In the "theoretical part" of the comprehensive exam, the candidate is required to convincingly demonstrate his/her knowledge of one main subject and two additional subjects.

-In the second part of the comprehensive examination ("thesis part"), the candidate gives account of his/her past research activities and results in the form of a presentation.

-The key aspects of the "thesis part" of the comprehensive examination are as follows:

-- The candidate is to determine and explain the research areas and open issues where he or she reached and/or intends to reach results.
-Provide a comprehensive review of the current situation in the scientific area concerned. - Summarise shortly the results achieved so far and the contents of his or her publications substantiating them. - Submit a duplicated copy of the journal articles / conference abstracts to the board beforehand, which have already been submitted for publication (both those accepted and those under evaluation). - Provide the research and publication plan for the upcoming next two years. - The supervisor of the candidate shall be provided an opportunity to make a preliminary assessment of the examinee in writing upon registration to the examination.

-Condition precedents for admission to the examination are as follows:

-- Obtaining not less than 108 credits (except for students who prepare individually for obtaining the doctoral degree, and whose student status is established by reporting for the comprehensive examination and the acceptance thereof). - Submission of a short report concerning the first four semesters beforehand.
-Full length of all four reports shall not exceed 15 pages.
+In the second part of the comprehensive examination ("thesis part"), the candidate gives account of his/her past research activities and results in the form of a presentation. - 4.
+The key aspects of the "thesis part" of the comprehensive examination are as follows: - The candidate is to determine and explain the research areas and open issues where he or she reached and/or intends to reach results.
+Provide a comprehensive review of the current situation in the scientific area concerned. - Summarise shortly the results achieved so far and the contents of his or her publications substantiating them. - Submit a duplicated copy of the journal articles / conference abstracts to the board beforehand, which have already been submitted for publication (both those accepted and those under evaluation). - Provide the research and publication plan for the upcoming next two years. - 5.
+The supervisor of the candidate shall be provided an opportunity to make a preliminary assessment of the examinee in writing upon registration to the examination. - 6.
+Condition precedents for admission to the examination are as follows: - Obtaining not less than 108 credits, among them at least 48 training credits (except for students who prepare individually for obtaining the doctoral degree, and whose student status is established by reporting for the comprehensive examination and the acceptance thereof).
+12 of the training credits can be replaced by educational and "free" credits as described in Article 7. - Submission of a short report concerning the first four semesters beforehand.
+Full length of all four reports shall not exceed 15 pages. - 7.
 The examining board evaluates the theoretical and thesis parts of the exam separately.
 A detailed minutes is drawn up of the comprehensive exam containing a written assessment of the work of the doctoral student.
 Performance in the theoretical subjects shall be evaluated by the Board on a 5-level scale.
 An average is calculated by computing the main subject with double weight and this score is converted to the conventional ("insufficienter" etc.) qualifications according to the rules of the Faculty.
 The result of the exam shall be announced on the day of the oral exam.
 An unsuccessful theoretical examination may be taken repeatedly from the failed subject(s) within the same examination period only once.
 In the event the thesis part of the examination is unsuccessful, it cannot be repeated in the same examination period and in case of a failure the student status shall be terminated.
 Evaluation of the comprehensive examination is part of the doctoral degree qualification procedure according to the rules in place at the Faculty.